nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### Improved

 - optimize setup error message in case that no supported tech is found
-- re-enable buffer increase automation for Firefox in case of frame drop
+- re-enable buffer increase automation htmlFor Firefox in case of frame drop

 ### Fixed